callummcdougall/jupyter-to-anki/README.md

 * I'll emphasise it once more - this code is quite brittle, and if you don't conform to the card syntax guide above then it probably won't run!
 If in doubt, just go back to the template notebook in this repo and compare your cards to this.
 * If you run the **`read_cards`** function multiple times, then multiple text files will be created, with names like `front-01.txt`, `front-02.txt`, etc (so you don't overwrite the cards you've already made).
 This can get confusing, so it's recommended to only generate codes once for each notebook you're working on!
+* Markdown cells which start with headers (i.e. with some number of **`#`** characters) _don't_ get converted into Anki cards.
+This is because headers are quite useful in notebooks, and I didn't want them to disrupt the function.